Vision A world free from the exploitation of women

 In the formative days, Kairos WWT was run by a small team of volunteers and based on the work of Anawim, a Birmingham based project.
 Street Outreach was the first service offered and through this initiative the trust of the women was gained and relationships formed.
 Over the years, and in line with the women’s wishes, the project developed, gaining Charity status in 2002 and opening an Evening Drop In, a day session and undertaking key one to one/ advocacy work.

-Kairos WWT now employs a team of 4 staff to undertake the work and is supported by a team of 35 volunteers.
+Kairos WWT now employs a team of 6 staff to undertake the work and is supported by a team of 15 volunteers.
 On average, the project engages with 40 service-users each month.
 The organisation has made links with other agencies in the city to mutually support their work and now offers six services to engage with women at every step of their journey.
-Most recently (2012), Kairos WWT expanded it’s mission by developing a prevention strand of our strategy.
+In 2012, Kairos WWT expanded its mission by developing a prevention strand of our strategy, called ‘Feeling Safe’.
 You can find out more about our services here.

 Finding routes out of prostitution can be a difficult and lengthy process.
 Research undertaken by the Home Office and reported in ‘A Co-ordinated Prostitution Strategy and a Summary of Responses to Paying the Price’(2006), highlights the indispensible role that dedicated projects play in building relationships with sex workers, brokering the provision of mainstream services and improving access to drug treatment, accommodation and health care.
 Without the work undertaken by Kairos WWT many of the needs of the women caught up in street prostitution within the city, would go unmet, exacerbating the myriad of existing issues.